appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 ./ac-self-hosted-dmz.sh down
 ```

-## Upgrading Appcircle DMZ and Appcircle Private Server
+## Upgrading Appcircle DMZ and Appcircle server

 If there is a new Appcircle server version available and you want to update.

-You can follow the steps below to update the Appcircle private server and the Appcircle DMZ server.
+You can follow the steps below to update the Appcircle server and the Appcircle DMZ server.

 <DowntimeCaution />